Sermons by Brandon Baggett

 Brother Brandon Baggett teaches on some very important issues that need to be heard by both Christians, and the lost.
 We are greatful for his work in the Lord’s Church.

-Brandon Baggett is a New Testament Christian, and a preacher for the Church of Christ.
-Brandon has been working as the full-time preacher for the Glencoe church of Christ in Glencoe, AL since February of 2015.
-Brandon is originally from Montgomery, AL, and in the year 2013, he graduated from the Northwest Florida School of Biblical Studies in Pensacola, Florida.
+Brandon Baggett is a New Testament Christian.
+Brandon is originally from Montgomery, AL. In the year 2013, he graduated from the Northwest Florida School of Biblical Studies in Pensacola, Florida.

-Prior to going to work with Glencoe, Brandon and his wife labored with the Lord’s church in Leakesville, MS and Valdosta, GA.
-In addition to his local work at Glencoe, he holds several Gospel Meetings each year and speaks at several lectureships.
+Brandon and his wife labored with the Lord’s church in Glencoe, AL, Leakesville, MS and Valdosta, GA.
+Brandon holds several Gospel Meetings each year and speaks at several lectureships.

 Brandon has been happily married to his wife Caitlin since January of 2012, and they are the proud parents of their son, Morgan.